yuch85/yuch85.github.io/docs/index.md

 ## 📝 Native .docx Editing & Track Changes

 This app works directly with Microsoft Word `.docx` files—no intermediate formats, no HTML wrappers, no lossy conversions.
 It currently leverages **Superdoc** for client-side parsing and editing, but the architecture, AI integration, and granular Track Changes mapping are custom.

 - **Shadow Document Architecture** – The `.docx` is parsed in-browser into a lightweight JSON representation, preserving paragraphs, numbering, and metadata while remaining fully editable.
 - **Node-Level Change Isolation** – Edits are mapped to individual paragraph or node positions, allowing AI-generated suggestions to integrate as granular insertions and deletions.
-- **Track Changes Compatibility** – Every AI-suggested modification respects Word’s native Track Changes format, so lawyers and contract teams see real redlines exactly as if they were editing in Word.
-- **Browser-First Implementation** – All parsing, mapping, and AI-assisted editing happen client-side, keeping your documents private and secure.

-- **Shadow Document Architecture** – The `.docx` is parsed in-browser into a lightweight JSON representation, preserving paragraphs, numbering, and metadata while remaining fully editable.
-- **Node-Level Change Isolation** – Edits are mapped to individual paragraph or node positions, allowing AI-generated suggestions to integrate as granular insertions and deletions.